Word Meanings - SUFFER - Book Publishers vocabulary database

 - SECOND

 1. Immediately following the first; next to the first in order of place or time; hence, occuring again; another; other.
 And he slept and dreamed the second time.
 Gen. xli.
 5. 2.
-Next to the first in value, power, excellence, dignity, - ASSIGNEE
+Next to the first in value, power, excellence, dignity, - CONFESSION

-In England, the persons appointed, under a commission of bankruptcy, to manage the estate of a bankrupt for the benefit of his creditors. (more info) A person to whom an assignment is made; a person appointed or deputed by another to do some act, - CONFESSION
+In England, the persons appointed, under a commission of bankruptcy, to manage the estate of a bankrupt for the benefit of his creditors. (more info) A person to whom an assignment is made; a person appointed or deputed by another to do some act, - ASSISTANTLY

 In a manner to give aid. - MAINTAIN